How to publish a book: the three main options and what you need to do next

 If that sentence doesn’t blow your brain, then read it again.

-And the data says that, overwhelmingly, and at every level of author earnings, there are more indie authors making money than there are traditionally published authors doing the same.
-(The best stats on the subject can be found via AuthorEarnings here.
-We recommend you read that piece, long as it is, because it’s awesome.)
+The best stats on the subject can be found via AuthorEarnings here.
+We recommend you read that piece, long as it is, because it’s awesome.

 What do I do next if I want to get published

 Step 1, the absolute first thing, is to know which publishing route you’re going for, because the next steps required are very different.

 If you need more help, then do use one (or both) of our video courses – which, remember, are free to Jericho Writers members.